Guide to the Budget Process

 Decisions taken during the strategic phase are reflected in the Government's Budget Policy Statement (BPS) which is required to be tabled in Parliament by no later than 31 March.

-Decision phase
+Decision-making phase

-The decision phase generally occurs from January to April.
-Agencies prepare initiatives on Ministers’ behalf and these are put forward for consideration.
-The Treasury then assesses these initiatives and prepares recommendations on which initiatives Ministers should support.
+The decision-making phase generally occurs from January to April.
+During this period, the Treasury assesses initiatives developed by agencies and prepares recommendations on which initiatives Ministers should support.

 This advice is then considered by Budget Ministers (the Prime Minister, the Minister of Finance and the Associate Ministers of Finance) who put forward a Budget package to Cabinet for a final approval.